 Here are some highlights you won't want to miss:

-Day 3: Roaring Fork Motor Nature Trail → Newfound Gap
+Day 3: Roaring Fork Motor Nature Trail & Laurel Falls

 The weather in the Smokies can vary greatly depending on elevation.
 Be prepared for changing conditions, especially in higher elevations where temperatures can drop significantly.